3 Ways to Dress Your Pumpkins

 Side note: I do find the fade and color change on the pumpkins very interesting as they weathered outside.
 It actually made the turkeys look even better, and more natural color tones.
-Then as if the turkey conversion was not enough, I had two very sweet neighbors recommend that I turn them into snowmen for the winter.
-A idea they had seen on Pinterest, and they wanted my pumpkins to continue to live on.
+Then as if the turkey conversion was not enough, I had two very sweet neighbors recommend that I turn my turkey’s into snowmen for the winter.
+This was an idea they had seen on Pinterest, and they just wanted to see my pumpkins to continue to live on.
 (I got to say I love my neighbors and neighborhood, they are some of the best people on the planet.)

-I mean who am I not to for fill the request of the very people that drive by my house and see it every day, right?
-So I created snowmen.
-I sprayed the pumpkins white with spray paint, and found this great snowman kit at a local craft store.
+So who am I not to for fill the request of the very people that drive by my house and see it every day, right?
+So I created snowmen, by spray painting all the pumpkins white.
+Then I found a great snowman kit at a local craft store.
 In hind site I think I sould have added some cotton fluff to the base to cover the the urn, but all in all I think they turned out nicely.
 Bonus the pumpkins lasted another whole month right into January.
 Who knew you could buy pumpkins in October and keep them for 3 months in Georgia heat.
 So this is the progression of my seasonal pumpkins done 3 ways.
 The perfect way to keep them through 3 holidays and 2 seasons.
 I hope you guys enjoyed this, Happy Fall Y’all, Merry Christmas and Happy New Year!

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.